Neil Simon Theatre: Other design features

 The ceiling contains groin vaults on the side walls, separated by ribs with plasterwork decorations.
 At the front of the auditorium is a recessed circular dome encircled by ornamental bands, with a crystal chandelier hanging from a central medallion.
 Behind the dome, the ceiling is divided into panels with Adam-style plasterwork decorations.
 Above the rear balcony is a half-dome with ornamental bands and technical-booth openings.
 Air-conditioning vents are placed in the ceiling.

 History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 The Alvin Theatre was one of the later theaters to be built before the Depression.
 The theater's name was an amalgamation of the first names of its original operators: Alex A. Aarons (1891–1943) and Vinton Freedley (1891–1969).
 Both men hailed from Philadelphia.
 Aarons was a producer of musical comedies, while Freedley was "the only Broadway producer whose name was listed in the social register".
 The men had formed a partnership in 1923 or 1924, but they only worked together until 1933.
-Since 1983, it has been named for Neil Simon (1927–2018), one of Broadway's most prolific playwrights.
-The Neil Simon is operated by the Nederlander Organization.
+The theater is operated by the Nederlander Organization; since 1983, it has been named for Neil Simon (1927–2018), one of Broadway's most prolific playwrights.